sugen/InstantJasmineCoffee/README.md

 for a few short descriptions.

+## Note

+Each CoffeeScript file is compiled to a separate top level scope, the compiled js files are then appended to a single js file.
+So don't forget to export your functions.

+    root = exports or window
+    root.YOUR_FUNCTON_NAME = YOUR_FUNCTION_NAME

 ## More Info

 I've written a couple of posts about this skeleton project where you can learn more about why and how you can make use of it.